dbelfiori/dbelfiori.github.io/_pages/experience.md

 > Specialization

-<p>In addition to email development, I also specialize in developing dashboards and tools within CloudPages.</p>
+<p id="specialized-cloudpages">In addition to email development, I also specialize in developing dashboards and tools within CloudPages.</p>

 <ul>
   <li><strong>Look-up Directory:</strong> A searchable directory with information tied to subscribers.</li>